 March 2013 — Present

-- Lead the efforts of the world’s largest software development network to encourage adoption of open source, open data, and open government philosophies across more than 1,000 government organizations in over 50 countries, which resulted in an 8x increase in the number of government users on GitHub, a 9x increase in the number of government organizations on GitHub, and a 10x increase in the amount of revenue derived from government customers
+- Lead the outreach efforts of the world’s largest software development network to encourage adoption of open source, open data, and open government philosophies across more than 1,000 government organizations in over 50 countries, which resulted in an 8x increase in the number of government users on GitHub, a 9x increase in the number of government organizations on GitHub, and a 10x increase in the amount of revenue derived from government customers

 - Named one of the top 25 most influential people in government and technology, FedScoop’s Fed50 Disruptor of the Year, and winner of the Open Source People’s Choice Award.